Joe’s Blog: The weather is sort of backwards (MON-6/5)

 Also of note is the large scale heat dome that both models are generating in the Plains towards the start of astronomical summer.
 We’ll see about that potential next week though.

-OK that’s it…not bad for a blog on the 1st day back from vacation.
-I have my golf league tomorrow so no blog.
+OK that’s it.
+Not bad for a blog on the first day back from vacation.
+I have my golf league tomorrow, so no blog.
 Next update on the the blog will be on Wednesday.

 The feature photo is from Vicki Anderson Dolt of the full “Strawberry” moon out there this past weekend.